berkeleyauv/robosub_ws/README.md

 **Pro Tip**: If you want to update repositories (fetch remote) installed with vcs simply run `vcs custom --args remote update` in the directory with the repositories you wish to update.

-Once you have performed the above tasks you will want to finish up by running the `rosdep` command to cover any minor deps managed entirely by the ROS2 open source community.

-    rosdep install --from-paths src --ignore-src -r -y

 You should now be able to successfully run `colcon build --symlink-install` to build your workspace.
+Afterwards, do `source install/setup.bash` to make sure the packages are visible to ROS2.

 ## Contributing and Code Versioning
 Development should proceed as follows.